solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +1 csarven: Wide use.
 Required for [ap] eg. creating annotations or notifications. [d].
 * +1 jaxoncreed:
+* +3 timbl: Append-only access allows you to implement the semantics of message passing.
+That is a crcuial building blcok for many systems, technical and social.
+We may been extra functionality to in some cases giuve people read-write access to a thing they have posted using append-only access.

 ### Control access to a Collection
 URL: https://solid.github.io/authorization-panel/wac-ucr/#collection-control